Rhode Island Birth Defects Registry (216-RICR-10-10-3)

-A. Due to increasingly timely and accurate detecting methods in the prenatal stages all new cases of reportable birth defects as listed in § 3.5 of this Part diagnosed on and after July 1, 2016 in all unborn fetuses and children up to 60 months (five years) of age shall be reportable by health care facilities, health care practitioners, and clinical laboratories in accordance with the Act and these Regulations.
+A. Due to increasingly timely and accurate detecting methods in the prenatal stages, all new cases of reportable birth defects as listed in § 3.5 of this Part diagnosed on and after July 1, 2016 in all unborn fetuses and children up to sixty (60) months (five years) of age shall be reportable by health care facilities, health care practitioners, and clinical laboratories in accordance with the Act and this Part.
 Reporting is required for all children residing in Rhode Island.

 C. Within sixty (60) days from the date of diagnosis or confirmation of a new case of a reportable birth defect as listed in § 3.5 of this Part, a health care facility, health care practitioner, or clinical laboratory shall report in the manner specified by the Department all the information and data requested.
 The originating health care facility, health care practitioner, or clinical laboratory shall retain a duplicate copy of submitted information for a two (2) year period from the date of submission.

-D. Nothing under the provisions of the Act and these Regulations shall be construed to compel any individual to submit to medical or Department examination or supervision.
+D. Nothing under the provisions of the Act and this Part shall be construed to compel any individual to submit to medical or Department examination or supervision.